slamora/brackets-wiki/RESEARCH:-Preference-Format.md

 My thinking is not that we directly support EditorConfig at this time, but rather have a preferences model that *could* support EditorConfig easily down the line.
 Plus, working with globs is just generally more powerful than the language model.

 PathLayer supports setting preferences based on the file path.
-There's an implementation of the PathLayer in `PreferencesBase.js` now, but it is not wired up to the rest of Brackets.

-We could choose to support *only* the PathLayer, and that would likely be adequate.
+For the time being, we have choosen to support *only* the PathLayer, and that is likely adequate.
 The advantage to also enabling the LanguageLayer is that some languages are invoked by multiple extensions and the user would not need to explicitly pick which files are affected by a setting.
-Also, it may not be super clear to people how to apply paths in user-level settings.
-Theoretically, `**.js` should apply to all `.js` files even from the user settings file.

-Eliminating the LanguageLayer would be a reasonable option.
+Also, using the PathLayer from user-level preferences doesn't make a lot of sense whereas using the LanguageLayer does.
+There is [an issue open for resurrecting the LanguageLayer](https://github.com/adobe/brackets/issues/6558).

 ### Setting Preferences